rdwatters/wattersio/content/rightpoint.md

 > Participating in client presentations and providing support materials for client presentations; providing insights and strategies for content marketing and SEO by developing relevant information based on users’ needs

 In 2016, I spent 15 weekends presenting to CAP committees across the country to encourage our highly engaged members to develop content under a new editorial model.
-You can see a sample [presentation I gave to our Personalized Health Care committee][phcpresentation] in June 2017.
+You can see a [presentation I gave to our Personalized Health Care committee][phcpresentation] in June 2017.
 I've also conducted writing workshops for both PREP authors with the AAP and members of the CAP.

 > Developing content management system training materials for content authors; training content authors how to use content management system